davedx/srmeet/pitch/README.md

 Why not connect to somebody and hear theirs?

-Bring real contact back at Schiphol Airport.
-Streamlined, face-to-face meetups with other people.
+Let's bring real contact back to Schiphol Airport.
+Streamlined, face-to-face meetups with other travellers.

-??
-World's first in-airport museum

-Value prop:

-Meet people who could become valuable in your life: a partner?
+--

+Hey, this guy looks fun.
+Let's go see if he caught the Ajax game last night.

+--

+Hmm, she's from Dubai.
+I have a cousin living there.
+Let's go for a drink.
+This is a great way to spend my time.

 Business case:

-Frequent travelers love to connect, and this is exclusively available at Schiphol Airport.
-Don't think about flying from Brussels instead when you could hear a pitch from your next business partner or meet the love of your life at Schiphol.
+Frequent travelers love to connect, and this app is exclusively available at Schiphol Airport.
+Don't even think about flying from Brussels instead when you could hear a pitch from your next business partner or meet the love of your life at Schiphol.

 More flights from Schiphol.
 More sales for the Schiphol shops.
 More human stories.
 Happier, better connected travellers.